1. You have rights as a parent.

 5. There is help.

 Hire an experienced defense attorney to represent you as soon as possible.
 The Marshall Defense Firm has handled numerous child abuse cases, vigorously representing clients in hopes of securing a fair and just result in these sensitive and emotional cases.
-If you face child abuse allegations in Washington State, please contact our firm for more information.
+If you face child abuse allegations in Washington State, please contact us at 206.202.1633 or firstname.lastname@example.org for more information.